Rita Crundwell: Embezzlement

-In 1990, Crundwell opened a secret bank account named the Reserve Sewer Capital Development Account (RSCDA), making it appear to be a city account.
+In 1990, Crundwell opened a bank account named the Reserve Sewer Capital Development Account (RSCDA), making it appear to be a city account.
 She was the only signatory.
 Crundwell would have money deposited into another account called the Capital Development Fund, create false state invoices, and then write checks from the fund payable to "Treasurer", which she would deposit into the RSCDA account.
 According to federal investigators, this relatively uncomplicated scheme continued for 22 years.

 On average, Crundwell stole nearly $2.5 million per year from the city, starting from a low of $181,000 in 1991, growing to the embezzlement of $5.8 million in 2008 – from a city with an annual budget of $8–9 million.
 Crundwell used the money not only to finance her Quarter Horse operation, but also to support a lifestyle well beyond her $80,000 city salary, purchasing several cars, a second house and a $2.1 million 45-foot luxury motorhome.

 Crundwell covered up her embezzlement by claiming that the city's frequent budget shortfalls were due to the state being late in paying its share of tax revenue.
-She forced city departments to make drastic service cuts in order to keep the budget within reason.
+She forced city departments to make drastic service cuts to keep the budget within reason.
 As a result, employees went two years or more without raises and the police department could not afford new radios.
 The most visible effect, however, was on street maintenance; the city was forced to lay off three of its nine street repair workers and cut the rate of maintenance.
-In the decade prior to Crundwell's arrest, only 65 blocks of road were repaired or replaced.
+In the decade before Crundwell's arrest, only 65 blocks of road were repaired or replaced.

 For most of Crundwell's tenure, residents assumed either that she inherited her wealth and/or that her horse breeding business was profitable in its own right.
 However, by the onset of the Great Recession, some grew suspicious that Crundwell was stealing money.
 But the city's outside auditors, Clifton Gunderson (now CliftonLarsonAllen after merging with LarsonAllen in 2012) and local accountant Samuel Card presumed that Crundwell was honest and signed off on her annual financial statements without concern.
 For small U.S. cities similar to Dixon, lack of sufficient outside audits was a recurring problem, as third-party auditors could give at best limited attention.
 For most of her tenure as comptroller, Crundwell had nearly complete control over the city's accounts, while few city employees had access to the city's financial statements.